William Contreras Player Props: Brewers vs. Cardinals

 - Contreras hit .278 with 14 doubles, a triple, 20 home runs and 40 walks.

-- He took the pitcher deep in 17.0% of his games last season (100 in all), leaving the ballpark in 5.3% of his trips to home plate.
+- He hit a home run in 17 games a year ago (out of 100 opportunities, 17.0%), leaving the ballpark in 5.3% of his trips to home plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.